ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 The [options](/wiki/Client/Options) can be accessed by pressing `Ctrl` + `O` while in a match.

 The match setup screen looks different for hosts and players.
-Here is what you can see as the host:
+Further, the host can see the following:

 ![](img/Multi_roomhost.jpg "Example of the match as a host")